elizayang222/StickerSmash/README.md

 # Sticker Smash

-StickerSmash is a fun and interactive mobile app built using React Native and Expo, where users can place and interact with digital stickers on their photos.
+StickerSmash is a fun and interactive mobile app built using React Native and Expo, allowing users to place and interact with digital stickers on their photos.
+It runs on Android, iOS, and the web。

 ## Features
 - Upload and select images from your gallery